jibolash/Eve/README.md

 ## Usage

-Update _config.yml with your desired settings
+- Update _config.yml with your desired settings
+- Update _includes/about.html with information about yourself
+- Add skills you have to showcase _includes/skills.html
+- Add projects you want to showcase to _includes/projects.html

 ## License